yovitsa/portfolio/README.md

-9. Create a python virtual enviorment by running the command
+9. Create a python virtual environment by running the command

-        `python3 pip -venv venv`
+        `python3 -m -venv venv`